 U.S. Sugar (the same entity developing genetically modified oranges through Southern Gardens Citrus) did not respond to our attempts to contact them to comment on this story.

-Listen to our short but important interview with Caleb Dalley from the USDA Sugarcane Research Unit.
+From the Food Nation Radio Interview Archives: Elizabeth Dougherty spoke with with Caleb Dalley from the USDA Sugarcane Research Unit.